adkelley/heisig-kanjis/README.md

 # heisig-kanjis
+The file heisig-kanjis.csv was imported into Google Sheets.
+In turn, using the Google Sheets API (V4) 'index.js' takes a kanji or kanji compound and returns the corresponding RTK keywords to the clipboard

+## Usage
+    node index.js 新聞
+returns 'new, hear'

+## CSV file format
 The file heisig-kanjis.csv contains the kanji's featured in James Heisig's "Remembering the Kanji" 1 & 3.
 Each line of the CSV file is structured as follows: